Fiona-J-W/cpp_tutorial/src/07_classes.md

 Construction
 ------------

 Above we created our points by writing `point{0,1,2}`.
-This worked because point is an extremely simple structure.
-In general (we'll discuss the exact circumstances later) we need to implement the initialization ourself though.
+This worked because `point` is a very simple structure.

+However, in the more general case we might want to not directly initialize the variables in the struct (also called attributes), but do further things with the parameters like verifying that their value is reasonable.

 Considering our current struct: Leaving variables uninitialized is evil and there is no exception for variables in structs and later on classes.
 So let's make sure, that they are zero, unless explicitly